 If we look at an example pertaining more to the actual effects of cannabis, we can compare THC and CBD in isolation, versus working together.
 THC, when ingested on its own, is almost a stimulant – very panicky, high energy and tension, and often quite a stressful experience (hence THC isolates not being incredibly popular).
 CBD, on the other hand, is calming, relaxing and therapeutic, however, has no intoxicating effects.

-When dosed together, however, you get a beautiful blended high where you’re stimulated and chilled, while the CBD regulates the intensity of the THC and counteracts a lot of the effects.
+When dosed together, for example in a joint or Rick Simpson Oil, you get a beautiful blended high where you’re stimulated and chilled, while the CBD regulates the intensity of the THC and counteracts a lot of the effects.

 Now, when you take into account the plethora of other cannabinoids and terpenoids in the plant, you end up with a complex system of compounds and chemicals working together – regulating, negating and enhancing one another in various complex ways which result in a unique high (this is essentially how the difference between strains works).